layday/instawow/README.rst

 *instawow*
 ==========

-*instawow* is a package manager for World of Warcraft written in Python.
-It can be used to install, remove and update add-ons from Curse, WoWInterface and Tukui.
+*instawow* is a package manager for World of Warcraft, written in Python.
+It can be used to install, remove and update add-ons from WoWInterface, CurseForge and Tukui.

 Installation
 ------------